RIPS25-Analog/3D-Random-Placement/README.md

     - Run this script **on its own**: ```convert_ply_to_obj.py```.

+    - The default models are cans, toy cars, and selected distractors.
+The

     - **Suggested use case**: Reproducing our results.

     - **Note**: This script is designed specifically for converting ```.ply``` models from the PACE dataset to ```.obj``` using ```pymeshlab```.
 Its behavior with other datasets or file types is not guaranteed.